Sending Brightcove Analytics from the Native SDK for Android

 video.getProperties().put(Video.Fields.PUBLISHER_ID, "your accountID");

-When you set the Video.Fields.PUBLISHER_ID property, the value of this property will be used for this remote video only.
-It will not affect the reporting of any VideoCloud videos you may also use.
+When you set the Video.Fields.PUBLISHER_ID property, the value of this property is used for this remote video only.
+It does not affect the reporting of any VideoCloud videos you may also use.
 The most useful value for this property is your Account Id.
-These videos will be reported in the Analytics module as Other/Third Party since Brightcove Analytics does not currently support detailed reporting for videos that are not retrieved through the Brightcove Catalog service.
+These videos are be reported in the Analytics module as Other/Third Party since Brightcove Analytics does not currently support detailed reporting for videos that are not retrieved through the Brightcove Catalog service.

 Destination